 But we can assure you that the slopes of Monte Còmero, between Selvapiana and the lakes (Lago Pontini, Lago Lungo, Lago Acquapartita) are the hunting ground for many local mushroom pickers or truffle hunters: go out early in the morning, with the lagotto dog at your side, the classic wicker basket, and with lots of goodwill and patience it can be a very rewarding experience.

-Bagno di Romagna is a millenary village, Orange Flag of Touring, famous for its thermal waters since Roman times, gateway to the Casentinesi Forests Park, temple of slow living: with its buildings designed by the long Florentine domination and unique attractions like the Path of the Gnomes, here you can breathe the nature of an Apennine village suspended between two lands.
+Bagno di Romagna is a millenary village, Orange Flag of Touring, famous for its thermal waters since Roman times, gateway to the Casentinesi Forests Park, temple of slow living: with its buildings designed by the long Florentine domination and unique attractions like the Path of the Gnomes or Wellness Woods, here you can breathe the nature of an Apennine village suspended between two lands.